wgst/ml-gas-surface/docs/calculators/schnet.md

 nav_order: 5
 ---

-[https://proceedings.neurips.cc/paper/2017/hash/303ed4c69846ab36c2904d3ba8573050-Abstract.html](SchNet) is one of the most popular message-passing neural-network-based MLIPs.
+[SchNet](https://proceedings.neurips.cc/paper/2017/hash/303ed4c69846ab36c2904d3ba8573050-Abstract.html) is one of the most popular message-passing neural-network-based MLIPs.

-Below are the instructions on how to initialize the SchNet calculator, to run dynamics simulations within [https://github.com/NQCD/NQCDynamics.jl](NQCDynamics.jl).
+Below are the instructions on how to initialize the SchNet calculator, to run dynamics simulations within [NQCDynamics.jl](https://github.com/NQCD/NQCDynamics.jl) using [ASE interface](https://nqcd.github.io/NQCDynamics.jl/stable/NQCModels/ase/).

 We start with importing NQCDynamics.jl packages and PyCall that allows importing python-based packages.